wwmmkk/FrameGlimpse/README.md

 ## 9. Children’s Privacy

-Frame Glimpse provides local media processing features for general users.
+FrameGlimpse provides local media processing features for general users.
 The App does not require users to create an account or provide a name, email address, phone number, or other identity information.

 We do not knowingly collect personal information from children.